HaMerotz LaMillion 5: Leg 3 (Italy)

-For this season's first Double Battle, one team member from each team had to wear a Roman gladiator costume which left him blindfolded.
+For this season's first Duel, one team member from each team had to wear a Roman gladiator costume which left him blindfolded.
 Then, the two gladiators from different teams would have to face off inside of a large circle at the Roman Amphitheatre of Sutri with the objective of catching the other one with a net.
 To do so, the non-blindfolded team member would have to direct their partner when and where to throw the net.
 If one of the gladiators walked outside the marked circle, the point would go to the other team.
 Once a team had won two battles, they would receive their next clue.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
-After completing the Double Battle, teams would have to vote for the team they wanted to Yield.
+The team that lost the final Duel had to wait out a 15-minute penalty.
+After completing the Duel, teams would have to vote for the team they wanted to Yield.

 In this season's first Roadblock, one team member had to recite sonnets in Italian and give different gifts (chocolates, roses, rings, etc.) to ten locals, who would have to give a cheek kiss to the racer, at Santa Maria in Trastevere.
 Once racers received ten kisses from ten different people, a Giacomo Casanova impersonator would hand them their next clue.